-Under the Government Information (Public Access) Act 2009 (GIPA), you can access and see a lot of information we hold in Council records (digital and hardcopy).
+Under the Government Information (Public Access) Act 2009 (commonly referred to as the 'GIPA Act'), you can access and see a lot of information we hold in Council records (both digital and hard-copy).

-The GIPA Act commenced on 1st July 2010, it replaced the Freedom for Information Act 1989 and Section 12 of the Local Government Act, 1993.
+The GIPA Act commenced on 1 July 2010, replacing the Freedom for Information Act 1989 and Section 12 of the Local Government Act 1993.

-Open Access information includes information provided on our website, free of charge.
-For instance, information about Council, our policy documents, information about Development Applications and register of government contracts.
+Open access information includes information provided on our website, free of charge.
+For instance, information about Council as an organisation, our policy documents, information about Development Applications and register of government contracts.

 Council’s Information and Privacy Officer uses the guides provided by the Information and Privacy Commission together with their extensive knowledge to apply the public interest test.

-Under the GIPA Act we release information proactively; we are committed to providing as much information as possible for free (no cost) or at a low cost.
+Along with information that is required to be publicly available under the GIPA Act, we are committed to providing as much information as possible, for free or at a low cost.

-You can informally apply for other information from Council.
+If the information you are looking for is not already available online, you can informally apply to have the information released by Council.
 We can release information if there is no overriding public interest against the disclosure of it.